sebika/musically/README.md

 03.04.2022:
    - time drift is a problem
    - apparently when you hold down click on a scrollbar it slows the animation
+   - playing a wav file instead of playing each individial note due to not being constrained about an instrument which should be downloaded as a sound for each note, but this solution occasionally leads to performance issues => time drift